1.0 POLICY STATEMENT

 - Abuse of Electronic Communication – Using Institute or personal telecommunications, data-communication networks for illegal or improper purposes or in violation of Institute campus regulations and policies, or related

-- Media Contact – Students are expressly prohibited from speaking on behalf of, or for, Institute with any media organization or publication, or from inviting the same to Institute owned or operated property, facility or event without the written permission of the Office of
+- Media Contact – Students are expressly prohibited from speaking on behalf of, or for, Institute with any media organization or publication, or from inviting the same to Institute owned or operated property, facility, or eventwithout the written permission of the Office of the Higher authority.

 - Organization and Event Registration – A Student or group of Students shall not form any organization, society or organize any event or collect any fund or subscription without the specific written permission of the Institute.

 - Violation of University rules – Violation of other published Institute regulations, policies, or rules, or violations of law.
-These university regulations, policies, or rules include, but are not limited to, those rules, which regulate dress code, which regulate submission of assignments, which regulate examinations, which prohibit the misuse of library, misuse of computing resources, misuse of laboratory, which regulate acts which amounts to sexual harassment, rules for student and hostel rules and
+These university regulations, policies, or rules include, but are not limited to, those rules, which regulate dress code, which regulate submission of assignments, which regulate examinations, which prohibit the misuse of library, misuse of computing resources, misuse of laboratory, which amounts to sexual harassment, rules for student /hostel rules andviolation of regulations.

 2.4 GRIEVANCE REDRESSAL